 The frequency of the provisioning processes, that have to be performed on a regular basis, can be configured using the comprehensive job scheduler of the service.
 The operations related to the job management include activities like scheduling jobs, starting and stopping jobs, jobs monitoring, etc. The status of the jobs can be monitored using a Job Execution Log.

-More details about the currently integrated source and target systems and also information how to configure different scenarios you will be able to find in the SAP documentation of the Identity Provisioning solution.
+More details about the currently integrated source and target systems as well as information on how to configure different scenarios can be found in the documentation of the SAP Cloud Platform Identity Provisioning solution.

-As part of the roadmap for the service, it is planned to integrate further with more and more SAP solutions and also with the important for our customers non-SAP solutions like for example, Microsoft Office 365, etc. The solution will offer also new features related to the identity management and provisioning processes.
+As part of the roadmap for the service, it is planned to integrate further with additional SAP solutions and also with non-SAP solutions important to our customers, for example, Microsoft Office 365, etc. The solution will also offer new features related to the identity management and provisioning processes.

-Using the SAP HANA Cloud Platform Identity Provisioning companies best leverage existing corporate infrastructure while also benefiting from the agility, flexibility, and simplicity provided by the cloud.
+Using the SAP Cloud Platform Identity Provisioning service, companies best leverage existing corporate infrastructure while also benefiting from the agility, flexibility, and simplicity provided by the cloud.

 See also the SAP Insider Article: End-to-end identity and access management in the Cloud (October 2016)